bartroeters/SkillForge/README.md

 The code works properly and is concise, however the loop only works for many-to-many relationships.
 Looping over any other property of an Object is not possible with the code as it is currently written.
 ## ???
 Problems that persist
-* LessonSeeder does not work optimally.
-Try fix it using Chat GPT.
+* Unencrypted password show up in payload.

 Small issues
 * Toast messages do not look good.

-8/23/23:
+8/24/23:
-* hide password attributes in Payload.
-Vraag Jeroen om hulp.
+* fucntion `getVisibleRows` in `resources\js\helpers\get-formatted-content.ts` needs to be enhanced
 * Beautify Courses Overview Page & make links work.
 * Make Category overview Page.
 * Beautify Category Overview Page & make links work.